Stock image: Audeze | Design: HomeStudioBasics

 The same grilles are present, the same headband adjustments, the same sized ear cups, the same Mini-XLR termination, and the same 1/4″ plug at the business end.

-In all seriousness, I really do enjoy the build of the Audeze line and the LCD-X is no different.
+Overall, I really do enjoy the build of the Audeze line and the LCD-X is no different.

 Comfort